trknhr/autify-go/README.md

 To install the library, you can run this command.

 ```
-go install github.com/trknhr/auify
+go get github.com/trknhr/autify-go
 ```

 # How to use

 ## Authentication

 You have to prepare API key and your projectID to use this library.
-To generate or manage API keys、please visit your account page.
+To generate or manage API keys, please visit your account page.

 Then please set an environment variable like `AUTIFY_API_KEY`.
 You can use the key as the below example.